datacarpentry/semester-biology/materials/conditionals-R.md

 } else if (veg_type == "grass") {
   mass <- 0.65 * volume^1.2
 } else {
-  print("I don't know how to convert volume to mass for that vegetation type") mass <- NA
+  mass <- NA
 }
 mass